Dipteryx odorata

 Dipteryx odorata (commonly known as "cumaru", "kumaru", or "Brazilian teak") is a species of flowering tree in the pea family, Fabaceae.
 The tree is native to Northern South America and is semi-deciduous.
 Its seeds are known as tonka beans, but sometimes spelled tonkin beans or tonquin beans (not related to Tonkin).
 The seeds are black and wrinkled and have a smooth, brown interior.
 They have a strong fragrance similar to sweet woodruff due to their high content of coumarin.

 The word tonka is taken from the Galibi (Carib) tongue spoken by natives of French Guiana; it also appears in Tupi, another language of the same region, as the name of the tree.
-The old genus name, Coumarouna, was formed from another Tupi name for the tree, kumarú.
+The old genus name, Coumarouna, was formed from another Tupi name for the tree, kumaru.

-Many anticoagulant prescription drugs, such as warfarin, are based on 4-hydroxycoumarin, a chemical derivative of coumarin initially isolated from this bean.
+Many anticoagulant prescription drugs, such as warfarin, are based on 4-hydroxycoumarin, a chemical derivative of coumarin initially isolated from spoiled sweet clover silage and producible from this bean.
 Coumarin itself, however, does not have anticoagulant properties.